DualBrain/ANSIPrint/README.md

   - `C:\Projects\QuickPakPro`
 - The renderer is designed for QB64's 32BPP graphics Window.
 Legacy `SCREEN`s will not work.
 With that said, will work toward getting it to work with "legacy" `SCREEN` modes.
 - Not all included samples are working, but they are included so that they can be utilized to potentially handle whatever reason/issue/feature *doesn't work*.
+- F1 is currently not working; I'm currently working on an *Open File Dialog* implementation that is also **ASCII** based; to load a file in the mean time (`DEMO.BAS`), you can utilize drag-and-drop.
+(NOTE: The *Open File Dialog* work is initially being done in the [QuickPak Professional](https://github.com/DualBrain/QuickPakPro) project and will then be available to this project upon completion.)
 - This is WIP.

 ## Credits